Eloi-Perez/meet/README.md

         <ul>
             <li>Given the main page is open</li>
             <li>When the user clicks on the button and edits it to another number </li>
-            <li>Then it should be shown in the list the number of events specified by the button</li>
+            <li>Then the number of events specified by the button should be shown</li>
         </ul>
     </li>
     <li>